Sig Engineering - Part 1 - Solana's Gossip Protocol

 Storing Data

-There are two main data types we store (defined in crds.zig
+There are two main data types we store in the table:

 for node details like public keys and addresses, Vote

-struct and a signature over its data.
-When processing incoming gossip data from the network, we first verify the signature of the CrdsValue
+from the network, we verify the signature of the SignedGossipData

 .